Profiling Gas Consumption in Solidity Smart Contracts: Introduction

 The choices done by developers, such as the types of data structures used, the number of cycles, the kind of instructions, the types of variables used, where and how they are initialized or valued, may affect the gas consumption of a smart contract.
 Although recent research~\cite{marchesi2020design} outlined design patterns and guidelines for the development of more optimized smart contracts from the gas consumption perspective, programming resources and development environments that can help developers more easily identifying code units that need to be optimized are still lacking.
 This is also confirmed by the survey conducted by Zou et al.~\cite{zou2019smart}, in which the majority of interviewed smart contract developers feel that optimizing gas is painful, especially in complex applications, and it would be important to have tools that allow optimizing smart contract source code rather than bytecode.
-Indeed, to estimate gas consumption, a typical workflow consists of deploying the smart contract within a simulated DLT running on private workstation or local servers and obtaining an estimation of the cost\footnote{\url{https://ethereum.stackexchange.com/questions/27452/how-to-estimate-gas-cost}}.
+Indeed, to estimate gas consumption, a typical workflow consists of deploying the smart contract within a simulated DLT running on \major{a} private workstation or local servers and obtaining an estimation of the cost\footnote{\url{https://ethereum.stackexchange.com/questions/27452/how-to-estimate-gas-cost}}.
 If the cost is too high, the smart contract is modified, deployed again on the local simulated DLT, and the new cost is evaluated.
 This process is repeated till the result is satisfying.
+Recently, Ajienka et al.~\cite{DBLP:journals/smr/AjienkaVC20} studied the correlation between object-oriented metrics and the resources required for smart contracts deployment.
+The results of this prior work demonstrate that while inheritance-based metrics represent good indicators of the gas used for smart contracts deployment, coupling-related metrics do not.
+This achievement partially confirms the belief that traditional software metrics do not capture all the specific aspects of smart contracts and the need of metrics specifically designed for smart contracts~\cite{ducasse2019open}.